 With aging, there is a decrease in cells, including collagen and elastin, and blood supply in the dermis.
 The extracellular matrix that holds everything together in the dermis becomes more disorganized and fragmented.3

-The hypodermis is the fatty layer below the dermis that insulates the body, protects from injury, and stores energy as fat.
+The hypodermis is the fatty layer below the dermis that insulates the body, protects it from injury, and stores energy as fat.
 The hypodermis can vary in thickness.

 The hypodermis also thins with aging.
 Attachments between the hypodermis and the underlying muscles weaken, which results in skin sagging.3 The effect of gravity makes this more noticeable as the neck, upper arms, and breast tissue sag.

-Under the skin surface is the muscular layer.
+Under the skin’s surface is the muscular layer.
 Fine lines develop as facial muscles contract and repeatedly move the skin in the same way.
 As the skin thins, these lines deepen.
 Facial expressions allow us to communicate as humans, and wrinkles provide a record of expressing emotions over a lifetime.
 Medical treatments can remove these wrinkles and provide a more “neutral” facial expression.4

 Both intrinsic and extrinsic factors affect skin aging.
 Genetic predisposition is the primary intrinsic factor affecting the aging process, and UV radiation and smoking are the primary extrinsic factors.

 Researchers are investigating genes that are linked to skin aging.5 Genetic differences contribute to the thickness of the dermis, skin elasticity, and wrinkles.2

 Ultraviolet radiation (UVR) comprises UVA and UVB radiation.
 UVA rays penetrate the skin to the dermal level.
 UVB has more energy than UVA rays but can only penetrate the superficial skin layers.